BlaineDev/431-classes-2022/postclass/README.md

 ## 432: What Will We Do?

+In 431, students use R Markdown to code their work.
+In 432 this Spring, we'll switch that to [Quarto](https://quarto.org/).

 The 432 course covers the following general topics, roughly in this order, through early April.
 Additional topics (for the remainder of April) will be determined later in the semester.

 - Dealing with interaction and other forms of non-linearity in regression models by spending degrees of freedom on non-linear terms, particularly through the Harrell "verse".